mAbduqayum/python-workbook/200_repetitions/210_arithmetic_sequence/arithmetic_sequence.md

   - `diff`: common difference between consecutive terms
 - Display all terms of the arithmetic sequence from start to end
 - Each term on its own line
-- If `diff` is 0 or has wrong sign, display an error message
+- **Note:** You can assume that the inputs are always valid (diff is non-zero and has the correct sign)

 ## Examples
 **Example 1:**